 Days of Prayer and Action for Colombia

 Each year we participate in Days of Prayer and Action for Colombia.
 This is an event that involves worship on Sunday morning and advocacy work on Monday.
 In truth the policies of the United States of America have been detrimental to the lives of common Colombian families.
 Problems such as internal displacement, violence, and worker exploitation continue to make Colombia an unstable, if not dangerous, country.
 American policies, such as the Colombia Free-trade Agreement, have proven to be lucrative for those in power.
 However, they continue to destabilize the country which leads to much human suffering.
 During Days of Prayer and Action we seek to connect our following of Jesus with our compassion for the people of Colombia through prayer and tangible actions.
-Last year (2011) our focus was on lobbying our congressman, Aaron Schock, on behalf of the Colombian people, urging him not to sign the Colombia Free Trade Agreement.
+In 2011, our focus was on lobbying our congressman, Aaron Schock, on behalf of the Colombian people, urging him not to sign the Colombia Free Trade Agreement.

 While there are many good things to be involved in around the world, we felt we had a choice to make.
 Do we want to do a lot of things half-way or do we want to focus on one partnership and go “all in”!
 We decided to go “all in” in our relationships with the churches in Barranquilla, Colombia!